 "It’s a unicorn, flapping its wings, with a rainbow coming out of its mouth, under a cloud, that’s raining glitter."

-Well, that was the brief at least, but things took a slight turn for Hamish when it came to the unicorn's face, where it started to resemble a donkey rather than a unicorn.
+Well, that was the brief at least, but things took a slight turn for Hamish when it came to the unicorn's face after it started to resemble a donkey rather than a unicorn.

 "There's nothing I can do, it's 3 o'clock.
 I just gotta get the wings on.
 It's a uni-donkey, we're doing a uni-donkey," he said.

-For his eldest child Sonny's seventh birthday, Hamish whipped up something extra special this year.
+For Sonny's seventh birthday, Hamish whipped up something extra special last year.

 "It’s a Pikachu.
 He’s coming out of a Pokeball (that’s a Pokémon thing, not a bowl of brown rice and salmon and cabbage).
 There is jelly in the Pokeball.
 There is smoke.
 It goes “pfffft” when it opens.
 Pikachu has his hand up for a high five," Hamish described what his son's brief was for the cake this year.